U.S. flag

 About Sustainable Cambridge

 Sustainable Cambridge is a whole-of-city effort to transition from fossil fuels to renewable energy and manage our adaptation to a climate-altered environment.
-It involves every city department:
+It involves every city department including:

 • Community Development leads Cambridge’s renewable energy and flood resilience zoning, and develops land use policies and regulations that promote the City’s climate and sustainability objectives.